alrokayan/kubecsv/README.md

 Then go throug the steps 0 to 5, using an interactive interface.

 ## CSV Columns
+The file must be named `deploy.csv` and put in the same directory where you are ruuning `kubecsv`.
+The CSV columns description are:

 1. `app_name`: This column hold a the app name, you can put any
 2. `helm_truechart`: This column holds the app helm chart name from this [link](https://truecharts.org/charts/description-list/) or list below.
 3. `storage_name`: This column contains the name of the storage.
 It can be any, however, some times you want to overwrite a named storage.
 You can see all named storages from the values.yaml in [TrueCharts github repo](https://github.com/truecharts/charts/tree/master/charts)